-Small-cap growth stocks had a strong third quarter, buoyed by continued solid economic growth.
-The Russell 2000® Growth Index returned 5.5% for the period and was up 15.8% year-to-date.
-The Hood River Small-Cap Growth product returned 11.8% net of fees for the quarter, beating the benchmark by 630 basis points (“bps”).
-Year-to-date, Hood River’s Small-Cap Growth strategy was up 22.9% net of fees, ahead of the benchmark by 710 bps.
+Small-cap growth stocks were weak in the third quarter, posting their first quarterly loss of the year.
+The Russell 2000® Growth Index returned -4.17% for the quarter.
+The Hood River Small-Cap Growth product returned -8.54% net of fees, underperforming the benchmark by 437 basis points (bps).
+Year-to-date the Hood River Small-Cap Growth portfolio was up +13.11% net of fees, underperforming the benchmark by 223 bps.

 David Swank, Brian Smoluch & Rob Marvin

 Investors in Hood River’s Small-Cap Growth strategy acknowledge and agree that (I) any information provided by the Firm is not a recommendation to invest in the strategy and that the Firm is not undertaking to provide any investment advice to the investor (impartial or otherwise), or to give advice to the investor in a fiduciary capacity in connection with an investment in the strategy and, accordingly, no part of any compensation received by the Firm is for the provision of investment advice to the investor and (II) Hood River has a financial interest in the investor’s investment in the strategy on account of the fees and other compensation the Firm expects to receive from the client.

 Hood River Capital Management LLC, a Delaware limited liability company, offers investment advisory services to individuals, pension and profit sharing plans, trusts, estates, corporations, as well as other institutional clients.
 Hood River has an arms-length service level agreement with mar Vista Investment Partners, a registered investment adviser, to provide back and middle office services.
 For purposes of compliance with GIPS®, Hood River has defined itself to not include bundled/WRAP fee accounts in the firm’s assets.
 Hood River maintains a complete list and description of firm composites, which is available upon request.